snikiforov4/go-sandbox/README.md

 # Go sandbox
-Little projects on Go which is not yet ready for their own repository.
+Little & simple projects written on Go which is not yet ready for their own repository.